top of page

 Leo Alonso

-President
+Co-Founder & President

 Leo Alonso has been an innovative advocate for inclusive learning, living and employment for people with disabilities.
-He was one of the founders of the Paul VI Options program, the George Mason Life program, and Porto Charities, Inc. He has a daughter, Vivian with Down Syndrome, who graduated from Paul VI Options and the George Mason LIfe program.
+He was one of the founders of the Paul VI Options program, the George Mason LIFE program, and Porto Charities, Inc. He has a daughter, Vivian with Down Syndrome, who graduated from Paul VI Options and the George Mason LIfe program.
 He has brought his experience in the grocery and mortgage business to bear on Porto Charities employment and housing initiatives.
 Leo has always been active in community service, serving as a Special Olympics coach and a member of Porto 104.

 John Reidt